maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 1. You forget your passphrase
 1. You mistakenly publish your secret key or your passphrase.
-1. The WarpWallet code disappears of become unexecutable.
+1. The WarpWallet code disappears or becomes unexecutable.
 1. Your browser has some sort of bug and you get the wrong answer

 We've covered passphrase forgetting and reminders above.
 And you do need to work slowly to avoid careless mistakes